dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

         - description: restricted resource creation permission
         - value: a list of *ResourceClasses* the user should only be able to create instances of.

-  2. Project Administration:
+  2. Project Administration Permissions:

       a) *hasProjectAllAdminPermission*:

-        - description: gives the user the permission to do anything on project level.
+        - description: gives the user the permission to do anything on project level, i.e. create new groups, modify all existing groups (*group info*, *group membership*, *resource creation permission*, *project administration permissions*, and *default permissions*)
         - value: ``"true"^^xsd:boolean``

-      b) *hasProjectUserAllAdminPermission*:
+      b) *hasProjectAllGroupAdminPermission*:

-        - description: gives the user the permission to add/remove user to/from project, and to/from *all* project groups.
+        - description: gives the user the permission to modify *group info* and *group membership* on *all* groups belonging to the project.
         - value: ``"true"^^xsd:boolean``

-      b) *hasProjectUserRestrictedAdminPermission*:
+      b) *hasProjectRestrictedGroupAdminPermission*:

-        - description: gives the user the permission to add/remove user to/from project, and to/from *certain* project groups.
+        - description: gives the user the permission to modify *group info* and *group membership* on *certain* groups belonging to the project.
         - value: a list of ``knora-base:UserGroup``

       c) *hasProjectRightsAdminPermission*: